How Color Plays With Your Emotions

 "When you look into the leaves of a tree, the beauty is in the many tonal variations," says Joseph Berkowitz.
 "It's the same with decorating.
 You need to stray a little from the perfect match and get comfortable mixing colors together."

-Sometimes the best inspiration for a mood-inducing palette is right outside your front door.
+Design Tip: Sometimes the best inspiration for a mood-inducing palette is right outside your front door.
 For example, use reds and golds of a sunset lit with the warm glow of candlelight to create an exotic ambience and romantic mood.

 Combine and Balance